Nina Goodman

 About

-Importantly, Nina aims to become a musicologist in the holistic sense of the word, remaining sensitive and receptive to the affordances and limitations of our disciplinary paradigms (conceived as music theory, music history, ethnomusicology, etc.).
+Importantly, Nina aims to become a musicologist in the holistic sense of the word, remaining sensitive and receptive to the affordances and limitations of our disciplinary paradigms (conceived as music theory, music history, ethnomusicology, sound studies, etc.).

 Before her time at the University of Chicago, Nina earned a BA in Data Science and Music at Wellesley College.
 Her thesis project involved computational analyses of Lili Boulanger's Psalm 129 (1916), as well as a historical evaluation of the little-studied composer.